bradleyeckert/hermes/docs/hermes.md

 * On-chip Flash memory for code and keys
 * UART

-The true random number generator is used to generate unique IVs.
-This uniqueness could be generated in other ways, but a TRNG reduces the chance of IV re-use.
-If an IV were to be reused, it would have to be used many times to be useful to an attacker.
-Key generation (outside the scope of `hermes`) needs a good TRNG.
-IVs, not so much.
+The true random number generator is used to generate unique IVs, not keys, so the quality of its entropy is not critical.
+The idea is to avoid IV reuse.
+A reused IV is unlikely to be useful to an attacker since they would need the previous keystream, only obtainable from the plaintext (which they wouldn't have).

 ## Pairing

 Key management is outside the scope of `hermes`.
 Pairing assumes that both ends of the communication channel have the same private keys.
 A pairing handshake between Alice and Bob proceeds as follows:

 - Bob sends a pairing request to Alice
-- Alice sends a random 128-bit IV to Bob (challenge)
+- Alice sends a random 128-bit IV to Bob
-- Bob sends a random 128-bit IV to Alice (response)
+- Bob sends a random 128-bit IV to Alice

 The IV is sent encrypted using a one-time-use random IV, which is in plaintext.
 Each communication session starts with a different IV so that the keystream never repeats.
 The hash key is changed after each message as extra protection against replay attacks.